fairlearn/fairlearn/docs/contribution_guide/index.rst

 Contribution Guide
 ==================

 This project welcomes contributions and suggestions.
-For information on our community, such as our :ref:`code_of_conduct`, :ref:`communication`, and regular :ref:`developer_calls`, refer to the :ref:`community` pages.
+To find out how to connect to our community of users and developers, read our :ref:`community pages <community>` including our :ref:`code_of_conduct`.
+The contribution guide explains how to structure your contributions.
+Please :ref:`reach out <communication>` if you encouter any issues.

 .. toctree::
    :maxdepth: 3